-Most of our Elders live in the States.
-We want houses and a clean, safe community for them to move back to.
-In the 1940s & 50s, our relatives went south looking for work and escaping the destructive grasp of the residential school.
-We need them home to be our role models.
+Many of our Elders live in the United States.
+In the 1940s & 50s, many of our relatives went south looking for work and escaping the destructive grasp of the residential school.

 Let us put our minds together and see what life we will make for our children.

 — Chief Sitting Bull

 Words from our elders

 Our Elders are integral to our community.

 our connection to our past,

 Our Elders are a reflection of who we are,

 Our parents, our grandparents, our aunts and uncles.